Skip to main content

 1. create an approval-gated plan with requestChannel: "github-comment"

-6. Keycli verifies the signed webhook, repo/context match, and approver allowlist
+6. Keycli verifies the context and approves the plan

 What GitHub approval is not yet